 Be sure to feed the plant, too.
 I feed mine with every watering, using a 1/4 teaspoon of high-phosphorous formula per gallon of water.

 When blossoms fade, cut off the flowering stalks, but continue to care for the amaryllis just as you would your other houseplants.
 It is absolutely necessary to provide food and water freely through spring and summer, for this is when the bulb is producing its embryo flowers for next winter’s show.
-If possible, let the amaryllis spend the summer warms outdoors in semi-shade.
+If possible, let the amaryllis spend the summer months outdoors in semi-shade.

 Induce dormancy the first week in September.
 To do this, lay the pot on its side, as pictured above, and let the soil dry out.
 Remove the foliage after it turns yellow and becomes loose.
-Then bring the plant indoors to a dark and cool place.
+Then bring the plant indoors to a dark, cool place.
 Give water not more than once every three weeks during the winter rest.

 Check the plant occasionally from November on, although signs of growth are not likely until January.
 When the green point appears, scrape away the top soil and replace with a fresh mixture.